PrivacyDingus/MoGPT/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/1536be40-5407-46cf-bc8b-c6b46910b7a3/deploy-status)](https://app.netlify.com/sites/catgpt/deploys)

 ## How?
-The latest in artificial intelligence, MoGeePeeTee uses a neural network and an advanced algorithm to come up with natural-sounding responses.
+The latest in artificial intelligence, MoJeePT uses a neural network and an advanced algorithm to come up with natural-sounding responses.

 Not really though, it just returns sassy canned responses.